 This oatmeal is extra flavorful and fluffy, not mushy.
 It’s miles better than packets of instant oatmeal or standard stovetop oatmeal.
 I really look forward to these oats in the morning, and they make great leftovers.

-The trick is to toast the oats in the pot first, before adding any liquid.
+The trick is to toast old-fashioned oats in the pot first, before adding any liquid.
 This brings out their inherent nuttiness.
 You’ll find the rest of the details below, but it’s very simple to do and absolutely worth the extra few minutes.

 Favorite Oatmeal Toppings